JWIG User Manual

 }

 A session management thread keeps track of the mapping from session IDs to session objects (via toString and valueOf; see Section 5) and automatically garbage collects session objects that have not been accessed in some time (as configured in the Session constructor).
-If jwig.auto_refresh_sessions is set (see Section 9), session objects are automatically being refreshed regularly as long as some user is viewing a page holding the session object.
-(This means that it is in most cases unnecessary to write things like "this session will timeout after N minutes, make sure the form data is submitted before then".)
+If jwig.auto_refresh_sessions is set (see Section 9), session objects are automatically being refreshed regularly (using some JavaScript code) as long as some user is viewing a page holding the session object.
+This means that it is in most cases unnecessary to write things like "this session will timeout after N minutes, so make sure to submit your form data in time".

-The example application GuessingGame demonstrates the use of Sessions.
+The GuessingGame example demonstrates the use of session state.

 8. Client side programming

-While the JWIG framework is server-based and all computation takes place on the server side, it is possible to create dynamic applications in JWIG by using two primitives, namely the ability to update a page on the client side and the ability to capture client side events.
-This model allows the programmer to build user interfaces using little or no JavaScript.
+While the JWIG framework is server-based and all computation of the web apps takes place on the server side, it is possible to create dynamic applications in JWIG by using two primitives: the ability to automatically push updates of data to the clients, and the ability to capture XHTML events.
+This model often makes it unnecessary for the programmer to write any JavaScript code.

 8.1 Automatic view updates

-JWIG makes it possible to update the XML contents of a page being shown.
-These updates are automatically propagated to the clients using a Comet/AJAX system implemented for JWIG.
+JWIG makes it possible to update the XML contents of a page while it is being shown at the client side.
+These updates are automatically propagated to the clients using a built-in Comet/AJAX system.

-This example shows a page with a highscore for some game.
+The following example mimics a page with a highscore for a game.
 Whenever the highscore is changed, the database system notifies the XMLProducer to invalidate its current value.
 The XMLProducer is then executed again and the new value is sent to the client.

 XMLProducer example